|About the author|

 Brooks, Frederick P., The Mythical Man-Month, Reading: Addison-Wesley, 1975.
 Amazon link.

 Feynman, Richard P., "Personal Observations on the Reliability of the Shuttle," What Do You Care What Other People Think?, New York: W. W. Norton, 1988.
 Amazon link.

 Green, Bob.
 This paper is based on an earlier work, Improving Software Quality.
 In writing "Building Better Software" I reviewed my earlier positions to see if they still apply in the Internet world and I updated all the examples and many of the references.

 Hewlett-Packard Company.
 "Corporate Quality-Customer Visit Program", summary report, August 1989, reproduced in "Steps to Software Quality", Robelle: July 1990.

-Humphrey, Watts S. Bugs or Defects? from Watts New column at the Software Engineering Institute: March 1999.
+The late Humphrey, Watts S. Bugs or Defects? from News at SEI 1999 column at the Software Engineering Institute on the resources pages at Carnegie Mellon University: March 1999.

 Kohon, Michel, "Introduction to Step by Step", SMUG II Proceedings, Langley: Robelle, 1982.

 May, JP.
 Email exchange with the author, March 2000: Interesting Software Ltd..